What is AIDA?

 Enable AIDA on your account in 4 easy steps:

-Step 4) Click Update Account Info at the bottom of the page.
+- Click Save Changes at the bottom of the page.
 You will now see the AIDA tab in your console.

 How Does it Work?

-AIDA will not only attempt to use email but also voice and SMS methods of contact.
+AIDA will not only use email but also voice and SMS methods to test your users.
 You'll want to ensure you have your users' mobile phone numbers in the system.
 This is something you can include in a CSV import, enter manually, or through Active Directory Integration.
-Phone number (for voice) and mobile phone number (for SMS) must be entered for included users for this portion of AIDA to function.
+Phone number (for voice) and/or mobile phone number (for voice and SMS) must be entered for included users for this portion of AIDA to function.
 If there is a mix of users with/without this data, then AIDA will adaptively send the campaign.

 AIDA Campaign Creation Screen